 Here’s what’s really up

-We’re Alex and Sebastiaan, an American girl and a Dutch boy that met in Thailand, lived in the Netherlands, and are now wandering around Eurasia.
-We’re two ordinary twenty-something year olds that sold all of their stuff, quit their jobs, and decided to travel the world for a while.
+We’re Alex and Sebastiaan, an American girl and a Dutch boy who met in Thailand, lived in the Netherlands, and are now wandering around Eurasia.
+We’re two ordinary twenty-something year olds who sold everything, quit jobs, and decided to travel the world for a while.
 Our lives fit into two backpacks, we are perpetually getting lost, and we both dream of one day filling an entire passport.

 How do we travel and where are we going?

 The adventure began when we flew from Amsterdam, the Netherlands to Tbilisi, Georgia in February 2016.
 Ever since, we’ve traveled over land using buses, taxis, rickshaws, boats, and rides from people that we meet along the way.